cdepillabout/heterocephalus-example/README.md

 [compileText|foo #{a}|]
 ```

-will produce Haskell code that looks like this (slightly simplified):
+would produce Haskell code that looks like this (slightly simplified):

 ```haskell
 do